zxc308/P4-tutorials/exercises/link_monitor/README.md

 **Important:** We use P4Runtime to install the control plane rules.
-The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/basic.p4info` after executing `make run`).
+The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/link_utilization.p4info` after executing `make run`).
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.

-## Step 2: Implement L3 forwarding
+## Step 2: Implement Link Monitoring Logic

-The `basic.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
+The `link_monitor.p4` file contains a skeleton P4 program with key pieces of logic replaced by `TODO` comments.
 Your implementation should follow the structure given in this file---replace each `TODO` with logic implementing the missing piece.

-A complete `basic.p4` will contain the following components:

-1. Header type definitions for Ethernet (`ethernet_t`) and IPv4 (`ipv4_t`).
-2. **TODO:** Parsers for Ethernet and IPv4 that populate `ethernet_t` and `ipv4_t` fields.
-3. An action to drop a packet, using `mark_to_drop()`.
-4. **TODO:** An action (called `ipv4_forward`) that:
-	1. Sets the egress port for the next hop.
-	2. Updates the ethernet destination address with the address of the next hop.
-	3. Updates the ethernet source address with the address of the switch.
-	4. Decrements the TTL.
-5. **TODO:** A control that:
-    1. Defines a table that will read an IPv4 destination address, and invoke either `drop` or `ipv4_forward`.
-    2. An `apply` block that applies the table.
-6. **TODO:** A deparser that selects the order in which fields inserted into the outgoing packet.
-7. A `package` instantiation supplied with the parser, control, and deparser.
-    > In general, a package also requires instances of checksum verification
-    > and recomputation controls.
-These are not necessary for this tutorial
-    > and are replaced with instantiations of empty controls.

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
-This time, your message from `h1` should be delivered to `h2`.

-### Food for thought

-The "test suite" for your solution---sending a message from `h1` to `h2`---is not very robust.
-What else should you test to be confident of your implementation?

-> Although the Python `scapy` library is outside the scope of this tutorial,
-> it can be used to generate packets for testing.
-The `send.py` file shows how
-> to use it.

-Other questions to consider:
- - How would you enhance your program to support next hops?
- - Is this program enough to replace a router?
-What's missing?
+This time, the measured link utilizations should agree with what `iperf` reports.

 ### Troubleshooting

 There are several problems that might manifest as you develop your program:

-1. `basic.p4` might fail to compile.
+1. `link_monitor.p4` might fail to compile.
 In this case, `make run` will report the error emitted from the compiler and halt.

-2. `basic.p4` might compile but fail to support the control plane rules in the `s1-runtime.json` through `s3-runtime.json` files that `make run` tries to install using P4Runtime.
+2. `link_monitor.p4` might compile but fail to support the control plane rules in the `s1-runtime.json` through `s4-runtime.json` files that `make run` tries to install using P4Runtime.
 In this case, `make run` will report errors if control plane rules cannot be installed.
-Use these error messages to fix your `basic.p4` implementation.
+Use these error messages to fix your `link_monitor.p4` implementation.

-3. `basic.p4` might compile, and the control plane rules might be installed, but the switch might not process packets in the desired way.
-The `/tmp/p4s.<switch-name>.log` files contain detailed logs that describing how each switch processes each packet.
+3. `link_monitor.p4` might compile, and the control plane rules might be installed, but the switch might not process packets in the desired way.
+The `logs/sX.log` files contain detailed logs that describing how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.

 #### Cleaning up Mininet